dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ## Solution

-Finally, it was time to write some microcopy.
+Finally, it was time to write the microcopy.
 I implemented the following solutions to address the three problems discussed previously:

 - Added a progress bar (Steps) at the top, easing user anxiety about how long onboarding would take.
 Additionally, the steps allow the user to navigate back and forth between screens in the flow.
-- Applied a conversational, human voice to build affinity for the product.
+- Applied a conversational, human voice to build customer affinity for the product.
-- Built trust by using consistent content patterns and parallel construction (heading starts with a simple imperative verb, the button matches this verb).
+- Employed consistent content patterns and parallel construction (heading starts with a simple imperative verb, the button matches this verb).
 - Added helpful labels ("Project name"), microcopy, hint text, and character limits.
 - Provided disclaimers, reassurances, and additional context in the body text.
-- Removed jargon like "1099 workers" and replaced it with voice-appropriate "freelancers."
+- Replaced jargon like "1099 workers" with voice-appropriate alternatives ("freelancers").
-- Changed checkboxes on screen 2 to visual design components, eliminating the option to select multiple payment methods and making the design more user-friendly.
+- Changed checkboxes on screen 2 to visual design components, eliminating the option to select multiple payment methods and ultimately making the design more straightforward.
 - Replaced “paper checks” as a payment option with “bank transfer.”
 Users have chosen Handshake because they want to make and receive payments *digitally*; moreover, the app would not be able to facilitate or verify payment through paper checks.
 “Bank Transfer” was chosen over “Direct Deposit” because a bank transfer works for both users, whereas a direct deposit only makes sense for the freelancer who receives money.
-- Celebrated user success with personal touches, ensured they knew what just happened and what would happen next, and encouraged them to move forward in the experience.
+- Celebrated user success with personal touches, ensured they knew what happened and what would happen next, and encouraged them to move forward in the experience.

 ### Before
 ![Handshake Client Onboarding Before](/imgs/Handshake UI Edits/4-before-onboarding-client_orig.jpg)